jannis-kiriasis/the-checklistar/README.md

 6. Filter a parent model based on child model [Stackoverflow](https://stackoverflow.com/questions/28059987/how-can-filter-parent-based-on-children-in-django)
 7. How to add a date picker in django forms [Stackoverflow](https://stackoverflow.com/questions/36293061/how-to-include-datepicker-in-django-modelform)
 8. Customise the default User model returned field (which is username)[Stackoverflow](https://stackoverflow.com/questions/34214320/django-customize-the-user-models-return-field)
 9. If a project with an existing title is submitted, a 500 error page comes up.
-Solution: used clean method to handle unique title errors.
+Solution: used clean method to handle unique title errors [Stackoverflow](https://stackoverflow.com/questions/3473165/django-unique-constraint-form-errors)

+## Known bugs

+Currently there aren't known bugs.

 ## Deployment